ecomore2/pacs/README.md

 ```

 The variables names are meaningful in themselves.
 A case will be
-considered as confirmed if at least one of the `pcr` and `ns1` is
+considered as confirmed if at least one of the `pcr` and `ns1` variables
-positive.
+is positive.

 The pipeline used to clean the data is
 [here](https://ecomore2.github.io/pacs/make_data.html).
 A summary of the